-Partitions are a very powerful feature that can make implementation and management of large installed audio systems easier.
+Partitions are a very powerful feature that can make implementation and management of large installed audio and/or video systems easier.
 This feature allows Tesira systems to be easily used in systems that span multiple rooms, applications that require a very large number of inputs and outputs, or large commercial buildings or campuses with many zones.
+Partitions also allow integrating and managing audio and video in a single Tesira configuration.

-Partitions allow a Tesira system to be divided into independent sub-systems.
+Partitions allow a Tesira system to be divided into independent audio and video sub-systems.
 Each partition is displayed on a separate tab in the Tesira software and configures a separate group of I/O and DSP resources in the system itself.
-One or more partitions can even be updated with a new configuration without interrupting the audio that is being processed in other active partitions.
+One or more partitions can even be updated with a new configuration without interrupting the audio or video being processed in other active partitions.

 Up to 32 partitions can be added in a Tesira system.
-Note that at compilation, every partition must contain a valid audio path.
-An empty partition or one with an incomplete audio path will result in a compiler error.
+Note that at compilation, every partition must contain a valid audio or video path.
+An empty partition or one with an incomplete A/V path will result in a compiler error.

 The other buttons in the standard toolbar related to Partitions are 'Open', 'Close', 'Delete' and 'Rename'.
 These functions can also be accessed through the System menu, under Partitions.
 It is possible to hide partitions from view by hitting the 'Close' button or the 'x' on the tab.